respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 ## 1 Introduction
 ### 1.1 The need for predictable performance and responsiveness in Web3

 Thanks to blockchain technologies, the next iteration of the Internet, Web3, will empower users with a new generation of asset-aware applications and give them more democratic control over the digital economy.
 However, developing Web3 applications with a great user experience is currently a challenging task.
 One of the issues is reliability and responsiveness at scale: when too many users are active, blockchains may stop responding or demand punishing fees.
 In general, application developers want their infrastructure programming interfaces to be easy to use and predictable, disregarding the traffic caused by other applications.
-Centralized API providers [30] have been proposed to facilitate programming on top of popular blockchains, but such providers need to be trusted and will not improve the performance and the fees of the underlying blockchains.
+Centralized API providers <a href='#锚点30'>[30]</a> have been proposed to facilitate programming on top of popular blockchains, but such providers need to be trusted and will not improve the performance and the fees of the underlying blockchains.
 Linera aims to close the gap between centralized and decentralized applications by delivering a blockchain infrastructure that guarantees performance and responsiveness at scale.

 ### 1.2 The blockspace scarcity problem